rfordatascience/tidytuesday/README.md

 4. Use the hashtag #TidyTuesday on Twitter if you create your own version and would like to share it.
 5. Include a picture of the visualisation when you post to Twitter.
 6. Include a copy of the code used to create your visualization when you post to Twitter.
 Comment your code wherever possible to help yourself and others understand your process!
-7. Focus on improving your craft, even if you end up with someting simple!
+7. Focus on improving your craft, even if you end up with something simple!
 8. Give credit to the original data source whenever possible.

 ***